- Sensor window obstructed by soap residue or mineral deposits

 Symptoms

-- Moving hands away from sensor does not trigger shutoff
+- Moving hands away doesn't trigger shutoff

-- Sensor LED stays lit constantly instead of turning off
+- Sensor LED stays lit constantly

-- Manual override does not stop the continuous water flow
+- Manual override doesn't stop the flow

 Recognize these?
 Here's what usually causes it.